cblokker/produce_server/README.md

 WIP:  **`OrderService::CancelOrder`** and **`OrderService::CancelOrderDetail`** spec!

 I adopted a 'Service Object' approach in the application's design to declutter the models, define actions in an understandable namespace, and to facilitate future composition of service objects with actions across multiple models.
+I avioded Active Record callbacks, and placed that logic in the service objects, to ensure the app does not get entangled in unexpected callback behavior.

 ## Overview of app